Kazi Rajibul Islam

 - Admin Support: Jessica Parris

-K. Rajibul Islam, Assistant Professor, joined the Institute for Quantum Computing on November 2, 2016.
-He is jointly appointed with the Department of Physics and Astronomy in the Faculty of Science, and is the Principal Investigator of the Laboratory for Quantum Information with Trapped Ions.
+K. Rajibul Islam joined the Institute for Quantum Computing in November 2016 as Assistant Professor with the Department of Physics and Astronomy in the Faculty of Science, and is the Principal Investigator of the Laboratory for Quantum Information with Trapped Ions.

 Islam completed his Bachelor’s and Master’s physics degrees in India, focusing on the theory of statistical physics, quantum magnetism and the interaction of spins in frustrated systems.
 Motivated by the possibility of studying physical systems in a lab, Islam shifted to experimental research with laser-cooled trapped ions and moved to the University of Maryland, College Park to earn his PhD under the supervision of Christopher Monroe.
 His thesis Quantum Simulation of Interacting Spin Models with Trapped Ions was recognized by the University of Maryland’s Distinguished Dissertation Award in 2013.